Blurry CJK Fonts in Chromium Browsers on Windows

 “Yu Gothic makes my blog unreadable on Edge.
 I had to switch fonts manually.”

 Tired of Blurry Fonts?
-Consider Your Display Setup
+Also Check Your Display Environment

-If the blurry display persists even after applying the fixes above, you may want to evaluate your monitor and system environment.
-Here are some tips:
+If the blurry display persists even after trying the fixes above, it may be worth reviewing your overall monitor and system setup:

-• Upgrade to a high-DPI monitor (WQHD or 4K)
+• Consider upgrading to a higher-DPI monitor (WQHD or 4K)

-• Replace system fonts via registry (advanced users only)
+• Replace system fonts via the registry (for advanced users only)

 Summary: You’re Not Imagining It

-If Japanese, Chinese, or Korean fonts seem blurry in your browser—especially with Chromium-based ones—there’s likely a technical reason.
-DPI scaling, Yu Gothic, and rendering engines all play a role.
+If Japanese, Chinese, or Korean fonts look blurry in your browser — especially in Chromium-based browsers — there is likely a technical reason.
+DPI scaling, Yu Gothic, and the browser’s rendering engine all influence how clearly text is drawn on the screen.

-Try the fixes listed above, and remember: you’re not the only one.
-If this article helped, consider bookmarking it for future reference or sharing it with others experiencing the same issue.
+Try the fixes listed above, and remember: you’re not alone.
+If this article helped, consider bookmarking it for future reference or sharing it with others who are struggling with the same issue.

 ✔️You might also find these helpful: